alem-platform/sprint-sql/story01/fulls/README.md

 | --------------------- |
 | `fulls.sql` |

 Create new insights by calculating data within your queries.
-Let's concoct a full name for each student.
+Let's concatenate a full name for each student.

 ### Instructions: